austinbrot/computer-bugs/resources_cheatsheet.md

 # Resources Cheetsheet #
 Quick guide to understanding the resource demands of your slurm scripts.
-If your script, or its `sbatch` arguments, is borrowed, then it might be worth confirming that the `sbatch` arguments are correct.
+If your script, or its `sbatch` arguments, is borrowed, then it might be worth confirming that the arguments are correct.

 A more detailed reference for `sbatch` arguments can be found in the [slurm docs](https://slurm.schedmd.com/sbatch.html)